 Oracle Enterprise Manager

-Oracle Enterprise Manager is an enterprise management solution inclusive of database monitoring capabilities supporting various database technologies.
+Oracle Enterprise Manager is an enterprise management solution that includes database monitoring capabilities supporting various database technologies.

 Key Features